Handel-Ogbata/passport-helper/README.md

 # Nigerian Passport Application Helper

 A web application that helps Nigerians apply and get their Nigerian passport on their own - no agents or third party required.
-The app provides step-by-step guidance, document validation, and appointment management.
+The app provides step-by-step guidance and document validation assistance.

 ## Project Structure